dantovsky/ws-project/README.md

 # Web Semântica - Trabalho 1 (Época de Recurso)

-Book store application developed in Python3 and using SPARQL and GraphDB to deal with RDF graph data.
+Book catalog application developed in Python3 and using SPARQL and GraphDB to deal with RDF graph data.

 ![Book store for Web Samantic Academic Work](screenshot.png)